Mark Penn: 2024 election commentary

 In an April 2023 op-ed, Penn outlined a path to victory for a presidential candidate to win through appeals to an educated, suburban base and expressed hope for Governor of Florida Ron DeSantis, citing, among other things, a motivation to prevent Trump from becoming president again.

 Praise for X

 In 2025, Penn praised Twitter (officially known as X) as a "a revived and increasingly vibrant platform".

 Polling Americans on their perspectives around vaccines

 As of September 2025, the Department of Health and Human Services is preparing to issue a no-bid contract to the polling firm HarrisX, which is part of Stagwell, a marketing company led by Penn.
 The poll will seek to "understand Americans' perspectives around vaccines and drivers of trust in making vaccine decisions".

 Personal life

 Penn is married to Nancy Jacobson, the co-founder, board president and CEO of No Labels, a 501(c)4 political organization that advocates for centrism and bipartisanship.

+In January 2026, Penn and Jacobson co-chaired the Jerusalem Post Miami Summit, a gathering of business leaders, diplomats, and policymakers focused on strengthening support for Israel's actions, addressing post-war regional strategy, and countering the global rise of antisemitism.